 Each year, Robson Hall welcomes First Year Law students with a week full of welcome and orientation activities including a tour of the National Centre for Truth and Reconciliation and a Blanket Ceremony.
 Please see the Orientation Week Schedule for more details.

 Many of our faculty members actively engage in research in the area of Aboriginal law and policy.
 The research in this area undertaken at Robson Hall is varied and often includes engagement with Indigenous communities and other faculties on campus.

 Resources for implementing Supreme Court of Canada decisions on sentencing Aboriginal people

-University of Manitoba law professor David Milward and former Robson Hall professor Debra Parkes worked with Robson Hall colleagues, students, and members of the Manitoba bench and bar to improve Manitoba’s implementation of the Gladue decision on Aboriginal sentencing.
-It is designed to address the over-representation of Aboriginal people in the criminal justice system.
+Former University of Manitoba law professors David Milward and Debra Parkes worked with Robson Hall colleagues, students, and members of the Manitoba bench and bar to improve Manitoba’s implementation of the Gladue decision on Aboriginal sentencing.
+It is designed to address the over-representation of Indigenous people in the criminal justice system.

 In March 2011, they organized the symposium Implementing Gladue: Law & Policy 20 Years After the Aboriginal Justice Inquiry.
 (See brochure,video and media coverage.)

 The Gladue Handbook intended as a resource for lawyers, judges and other justice system participants was launched in September 2012 in Winnipeg.

 - The Gladue Project: Making a Difference in the Criminal Justice System by Dr. David Milward, Robson Hall Alumni Report, September 2012